szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Based on the description, while wearing the armor, the following benefit is added:

-Undead Ward: Any friendly undead within 15 ft. of the wearer is granted a +4 bonus to Armor Class, a +2 bonus to Saving Throws, a +12% resistance to physical damage, and a +25% to magical damage.
+Undead Ward: Any friendly undead within 15 ft. of the wearer is granted the following bonuses: +4 Armor Class, a +2 Saving Throws, +12% resistance to physical damage, and +25% to magical damage.
 Does not stack with itself.

 ### Make Jester's Chain +4 more distinctive (1404) (BG2EE EET)